-IFRS7 B10A(a) Of the C67,457 disclosed in the 2011 borrowings time band 'Between 2 and 5 years' the company intends to repay C40,000 in the first quarter of 2011 (2010: nil).
+IFRS7B10A(a) Of the C67,457 disclosed in the 2012 borrowings time band 'Between 2 and 5 years' the company intends to repay C40,000 in the first quarter of 2013 (2012: nil).

-The group's trading portfolio derivative instruments with a negative fair value have been included at their fair value of C268 (2010: C298) within the less than three month time bucket.
-This is because the contractual maturities are not discounting is not applied.
-Entities can choose to add a reconciling column and a final total that ties into the balance sheet, if they wish.

-1 IFRS7 p39(a)(b) The amounts included in the table are the contractual undiscounted cash flows, except for trading derivatives, which are included at their fair value (see below).
-As a result, these amounts will not reconcile to the amounts disclosed on the balance sheet except for short-term payables where essential for an understanding of the timing of the cash flows These contracts are managed on a net-fair value basis rather than by maturity date.
+The group's trading portfolio derivative instruments with a negative fair value have been included at their fair value of C 268 (2011: C298) within the less than three month time bucket.
+This is because the contractual maturities are not essential for an understanding of the timing of the cash flows.
+These contracts are managed on a net-fair value basis rather than by maturity date.
 Net settled derivatives comprise interest rate swaps used by the group to manage the group's interest rate profile.